lusssn/lusssn.github.io/themes/huxblog/README.md

 # Sidebar settings
 sidebar: true                           # whether or not using Sidebar.
-sidebar-about-description: "我要成为魔法师!"
+about-description: "我要成为魔法师!"
-sidebar-avatar: /img/avatar.jpg      # use absolute URL, seeing it's used in both `/` and `/about/`
+about-avatar: /img/avatar.jpg      # use absolute URL, seeing it's used in both `/` and `/about/`

 # Featured Tags